palewire/first-django-admin/docs/index.rst

 Next open up the ``models.py`` file in the ``academy`` app's directory.
 Here we will use Django's built-in `models <https://docs.djangoproject.com/en/1.10/topics/db/models/>`_ system to design a database table to hold the source data.

-Each table is defined using a Python `class <http://www.learnpython.org/en/Classes_and_Objects>`_ that inherits special powers `from Django <https://docs.djangoproject.com/en/dev/topics/db/models/>`_ allowing it to syncronize with an underlying database.
+Each table is defined using a Python `class <http://www.learnpython.org/en/Classes_and_Objects>`_ that inherits special powers `from Django <https://docs.djangoproject.com/en/dev/topics/db/models/>`_.
+Those special powers allow it to syncronize with an underlying database.
 Our work begins by creating our class and naming it after the data we'll put inside.

 .. code-block:: python
-  :emphasize-lines: 4
+  :emphasize-lines: 6

+  from __future__ import unicode_literals

   from django.db import models